tlberglund/groovy-liquibase/README.md

     default value to a boolean column in MySql using ```defaultValue: "0"``` worked fine in Liquibase 2, but in Liquibase 3, it generates invalid SQL.
     ```defaultValueNumeric: 0``` needs to be used instead.
 This is also a good
     time to look for and fix any deprecation warnings.
+A tip: redirect stdout.
+    most of what Liquibase tells you is on stderr, but not deprecation warnings.
  3. When you are sure all the change sets are correct for Liquibase 3, clear
     all checksums calculated by Liquibase 2 by using the ```clearChecksums```
     command in all databases.